dmaiasil/dmaiasil.github.io/content/_index.md

       avatar:
         size: medium # Options: small (150px), medium (200px, default), large (320px), xl (400px), xxl (500px)
         shape: circle # Options: circle (default), square, rounded
  - block: markdown
   content:
-      title: '📚 My Research'
+    title: '🤖 My Mission'
     subtitle: ''
     text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+      My mission is to **build AI systems that are ethical, explainable, and impactful**, transforming how organizations use data to make better, more responsible decisions.

+      I work at the intersection of **AI innovation, ethics, and real-world application**, leading projects that make machine learning both scalable and sustainable.

+      As an **educator and international speaker**, I’m passionate about **democratizing technology** through inclusion and knowledge-sharing.
+I founded **Vem ser Dev** to empower Portuguese-speaking learners in Python and data science.

+      Through my talks and collaborations, I aim to **bridge the gap between complex AI systems and human understanding**, inspiring teams and audiences to use data for good.

+      📩 *Open to collaboration, speaking engagements, and initiatives that drive ethical innovation.*

+   **So, what can data do for you?**

         I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.